Get the Athlon Sports Newsletter

 Los Angeles Angels Mt.
 Rushmore

 Whether you know them as the Los Angeles Angels, the California Angels, the Anaheim Angels or the Los Angeles Angels of Anaheim, this franchise has had some success under each name.
 In their second season way back in 1962, the Los Angeles Angels finished third in the American League with the league’s best road record at a time when expansion teams had little chance of competing.
 As the California Angels, the team won three AL West titles from 1979-86, losing in the ALCS each year.
 In 2002, the Anaheim Angels won the organization’s only World Series title.
 And as the Los Angeles Angels of Anaheim, the team won four division titles.
-Of the franchise’s 51 seasons, there have been 22 winning seasons with half of those coming since 1995.
-This Mt.
-Rushmore is half-filled with non-players.
+Of the franchise’s 53 seasons, there have been 23 winning seasons with more than half of those coming since 1995.

 The original owner of the Los Angeles Angels, Autry held the team until his death in 1998.
 He also served as vice-president of the American League from 1983 until his death.
 Autry was determined to bring a winner to Anaheim and showed the willingness to support efforts to bring top players to the team via free agency.
 The team made the playoffs three times and had six second-place finishes during his ownership, but never reached the World Series.

-The manager since 2000, Scioscia has directed the team to nine winning seasons in those 12 years including five division titles and a World Series championship in 2002 as the American League wild card team.
+The manager since 2000, Scioscia has directed the team to 10 winning seasons in those 14 years including five division titles and a World Series championship in 2002 as the American League wild card team.
 Under his leadership, the Angels have been one of the most aggressive teams on the bases and regularly have one of the best pitching staffs in the AL.

 Acquired from the Boston Red Sox in the expansion draft, Fregosi was the first major star for the Angels.
 The shortstop made six All-Star teams, starting for the AL twice, in 1964 and 1968.
 He and Hall of Famer Rod Carew are the only six-time All-Stars in franchise history.
 He returned to manage the team in 1978 and directed the team to its first division title in 1979.